BridgesLab/CushingAcromegalyStudy/scripts/scripts-obesity/iwat-hfd-atgl-blot-analysis-revert.md

 High Fat Diet      Dexamethasone   pPerilipin     0.458

 This script uses the files in ../../data/processed/Lipolysis iWAT Tissue Blot Data.csv.
-These data are located in /Users/davebrid/Documents/GitHub/CushingAcromegalyStudy/scripts/scripts-obesity and this script was most recently run on Sun Apr  8 16:45:20 2018.
+These data are located in /Users/iharvey/Desktop/CushingAcromegalyStudy/scripts/scripts-obesity and this script was most recently run on Sat Apr 21 10:37:21 2018.

 # ATGL